-- I. The clearance to service regulator vent outlet must be a minimum of 6 feet. - J. The clearance to a non-mechanical air supply inlet to the building or the combustion air inlet to any other appliance must be a minimum of 48". - K. The clearance to a mechanical air supply inlet must be a minimum of 10 feet. (with outside air installed, 6 feet) - L. The clearance above a paved sidewalk or a paved driveway located on public property must be a minimum of 7 feet. - M. The clearance under a veranda, porch, deck or balcony must be a minimum of 12 inches.
-(B. also)

-Note: The clearance to vegetation and other exterior combustibles such as mulch is 36" as measured from the center of the outlet or cap.
-This 36" radius continues to grade.
+- The clearance to service regulator vent outlet must be a minimum of 6 feet. - J. The clearance to a non-mechanical air supply inlet to the building or the combustion air inlet to any other appliance must be a minimum of 48". - K. The clearance to a mechanical air supply inlet must be a minimum of 10 feet. (with outside air installed, 6 feet) - L. The clearance above a paved sidewalk or a paved driveway located on public property must be a minimum of 7 feet. - M. The clearance under a veranda, porch, deck or balcony must be a minimum of 12 inches.
+(B. also) The clearance to vegetation and other exterior combustibles such as mulch is 36" as measured from the center of the outlet or cap.
+This 36" radius continues to grade or a minimum of 7 feet below the outlet.